iximiuz/labctl/README.md

 ```

 After adding the above piece to your SSH config,
-you can use the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) to develop on the playground's machine.
+you'll be able to develop right on the playground machine using the [Visual Studio Code Remote - SSH extension](https://code.visualstudio.com/docs/remote/ssh) or its JetBrains' counterpart.
-The JetBrains IDEs also have a similar remote development over SSH feature.

 ### Port forwarding